antonfirsov/docs/2020/04-Apr/dotnet5-preview2/introdicing-source-generators.md

 When combined, these two things are what make Source Generators so useful.
 You can inspect user code with all of the rich metadata that the compiler builds up during compilation, then emit source C# code back into the same compilation that is based on the data you've analyzed!

-Source generators run in a new phase of compilation, visualized below:
+Source generators run as a phase of compilation visualized below:

 ![Source Generators diagram](srcgen.png)

 A Source Generator is a .NET Standard 2.0 assembly that is loaded by the compiler along with any [analyzers](https://docs.microsoft.com/visualstudio/code-quality/roslyn-analyzers-overview).
+It is usable in environments where .NET Standard components can be loaded and ran.

 Now that you know what a Source Generator is, let's go through some of the scenarios they can improve.